crollo1/world-wine-web/README.md

 <br>
 6. Delete function:

+    • Admin permissions for all edit and delete functions (log in details provided above).
-    • This is only visible to the logged in user for their reviews and wines, and administrator (log in details provided above) for Regions.
+    • This is only visible to the logged in user for their reviews and wines
 <br>
 7. Flash messages: